ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A76_1791580``: This applies errata 1791580 workaround to Cortex-A76
    CPU.
 This needs to be enabled only for revision <= r4p0 of the CPU.

--  ``ERRATA_A76_1165522``: This applies errata 1165522 workaround to all
-   revisions of Cortex-A76 CPU.
-This errata is fixed in r3p0 but due to limitation of errata framework this errata is applied to all revisions of Cortex-A76 CPU.

 -  ``ERRATA_A76_1868343``: This applies errata 1868343 workaround to Cortex-A76
    CPU.
 This needs to be enabled only for revision <= r4p0 of the CPU.